Swimming Pool Cleaning

 You may have wondered before how to clean an above-ground pool.
 Only pools constructed of plaster, exposed aggregate, or concrete are strong enough to withstand the power of a pressure washer.
 Any other type of pool, such as vinyl or fiberglass, must be cleaned using chemical treatments or using non-abrasive methods.

 The first thing you'll need to do is drain the pool completely.
-Leave some time for it to dry.
+To do this ethically, check with your local environmental codes or city on best practices for pool draining.

 Wash the walls first, then move to the floor.
 Working in sections will also help you avoid confusion and help ensure you don't miss any spots.

 If you've wondered how to clean an empty pool with algae once and for all, using a high-pressure rinse followed by treatment will keep it from coming back.
 Algaecide, or a solution of bleach and water, will do the trick.

 Mix 1-part bleach for 4-parts water, and scrub by hand using a brush.
 Never run bleach through your pressure washer, as this will cause damage to your machine.
 Let the cleaning solution settle in for 10 minutes, then thoroughly rinse with clean water.